finos/morphir/developers-guide/files/Working-With-Results-in-Elm.md

 the Morphir codebase.

 **Returning a Result Type**<br>
-In an computatation that contains the posibility of failure, it would be neccessary to return a Result type.
-For example, the code snipped below takenf rom the JSONBackend.elm file contains a function that returns the encoder reference for a given type:
+In a computatation that contains the possibility of failure, it would be necessary to return a Result type.
+For example, the code snippet below taken from the JSONBackend.elm file contains a function that returns the encoder reference for a given type:

 ```